lindavy/CMPE283-Assignment2/README.md

 2) Created new VM from Virtual Machine Manager application
 3) Created a test program and compiled it.

-  ### Result:
+  ### Result

-3. From test program
+1. From test program
 <img src="pictures/testing.png"/>

 Varified the result
 <img src="pictures/picture9.png"/>

-1. From host VM kern.log – tail -n20 /var/log/kern.log
+2. From host VM kern.log – tail -n20 /var/log/kern.log
 <img src="pictures/log.png"/>

 ### Comment on the frequency of exits –